alchemz/CarND-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5, and after 5 epochs, the loss does not decrease much.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The video is too big, so I have it uploaded to [Youtube](https://www.youtube.com/watch?v=dkpp-7_lKFU&feature=youtu.be)